See The Remarkable Woman for more actionable insights to grow your life: personally professionally and financially.

 How to combat the thoughts of imposter syndrome

 It’s important to realise that the people who don’t suffer from imposter syndrome are not more intelligent.
 They just think different thoughts and have different beliefs.
 So, if we can change our thoughts and our internal beliefs, we can break through our feelings of imposter syndrome.
-Remember that you can’t be an expert in every area, you have to let yourself off the hook.
+Remember that you can’t be an expert in every area, you have to let yourself off the hook and release that unattainable expectation on yourself.
 Let go of the pressure that you’re putting on yourself to be great at everything.

 1. Remind yourself of all the things you’re good at